Leroy Kelly: Career

-Kelly had attended Simon Gratz High School in Philadelphia and Morgan State University in Baltimore.
-He was selected by the Browns in the eighth round of the 1964 NFL Draft.
-As a Cleveland rookie he was a key return man, averaging 24.3 yards per return and contributing to the Browns' 1964 NFL championship, and backup running back behind featured fullback Jim Brown and blocking halfback Ernie Green.
+As a Cleveland rookie he was a key return man, averaging 24.3 yards per return and contributing to the Browns' 1964 NFL championship.
+He was backup running back behind featured fullback Jim Brown and blocking halfback Ernie Green.
 He moved up to become the Browns' featured running back after Brown's retirement at the end of the 1965 season.
+The Browns would make the playoffs in 7 of the 10 years Kelly played for them.